Wolox/tech-guides/react-native/pull-requests-good-practices.md

 * When creating a pull request, always add screenshots or gifs for both Android and iOS.
 It should feature a "big" phone (e.g. iPhone X, Nexus 5X) and a "small" phone (e.g. iPhone SE, Nexus S) for each system.
 If you need to make changes to the code that affect visual components, you must update all the screenshots.
 * If you're not sure if the pull request you are reviewing works as expected, checkout the branch and run the code yourself.
 Preventing future errors is always worth the hassle!
 * Always check for `<View>`s with only one child when reviewing pull requests.
-Ask the developer to delete the `<View>` and  style the child component directly.
+In that case, request the developer to delete the `<View>` and to apply its style to the child component directly.

 ## Common problems